Blaise Diagne International Airport: History

 The airport was originally expected to be operational at the end of the year 2011, but this date was pushed back by almost a year in September of that year.

 In September 2012, Senegalese Prime Minister Abdoul Mbaye announced that the airport would open in the first quarter of 2014.

 In January 2015, word spread that the airport would open in June 2015.
 On April 4, 2015 Reuters announced a new opening date for early 2016.

 The expected building costs rose to 566 million euros, with over 400 million coming from the Saudi Binladin Group.

-The airport finally opened for scheduled operations on December 7, 2017.
+The airport then was finally opened for scheduled operations on 7 December 2017.

 Airlines and destinations

 Passenger

 The following airlines operate regular scheduled and charter flights at Dakar Blaise Diagne Airport: